PeterJDove/CloudPosDemo/README.md

 in **CloudPosIE**, and un-comment the line "#define SMARTCARDS_SUPPORTED" in the *BrowserForm.cs* file within the **CloudPosIE** project.

-If running the entire package together, **CloudPosDemo** should be the "Start Up" project.
+If running the entire package together, **DummyPos** should be the "Start Up" project.

 ## Use at Own Risk